 Intermediate, Seminar—Spring

 This course will be devoted to a careful reading of one text.
 The goal of the course is twofold.
-First, it is designed to acquaint students with perhaps the seminal figure in the philosophical tradition in more than a superficial way.
-(The 20th-century philosopher, Alfred North Whitehead, once remarked that the “safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato.”)
+First, it is designed to acquaint students in more than a superficial way with, perhaps, the seminal figure in the philosophical tradition.
+(The 20th-century philosopher, Alfred North Whitehead, once remarked that the “safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato.)
 This will force us to slow our usual pace of reading, to read almost painfully carefully, with a view to understanding Plato as he wrote and as he understood himself and not as a stage in a historical development.
-The second part of the goal of the course will be to introduce and encourage this kind of careful reading.
-The text for spring 2021 will be Plato’s Protagoras.
+The second part of the goal of the course is to introduce and encourage this kind of careful reading.
+The text for Spring 2022 will be Plato’s Phaedo.

 Faculty